ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 ```

 These suffixes work in any of the possible join patterns, and work also if there are multiple overlapping columns.
-For more information on these patterns, see *Aggregation and Grouping *where we dive a bit deeper into relational algebra.
+For more information on these patterns, see *Aggregation and grouping *where we dive a bit deeper into relational algebra.

 ### Example: US States data